brorb/710-wiki/Content/Characters/SYSTEM.md

 On July 26th 2025, SYSTEM created its own Discord server named SERVER 01, which it invited The Sleuths members to join on July 29th, 2025.

 ## Return to The Sleuths Discord Server

+On July 29th, 2025, SYSTEM rejoined The Sleuths Discord server,
 ## Hijack by Rod Formak